styleguidist/react-styleguidist/docs/Components.md

 };
 ```

+> **Note:** All paths are relative to config folder.

 ## Sections

-Allows components to be grouped into sections with a title and optional overview content.
-Sections can also be content only, with no associated components (for example, a textual introduction).
-A section definition consists of optional fields:
+Group components into sections or add extra Markdown documents to your style guide.

+Each section consists of (all fields are optional):

-- `name` — the title of the section.
+- `name` — section title.
 - `content` — location of a Markdown file containing the overview content.
 - `components` — a string or function returning a list of components.
 The same rules apply as for the root `components` option.
 - `sections` — array of subsections.

-Configuring a style guide with a textual introduction section, then a UI section would look like:
+Configuring a style guide with textual documentation section and a list of components would look like:

 ```javascript
 module.exports = {